Come Back Alive: 2025

+2026

+In June 2026, the "Come Back Alive" foundation announced the signing of a contract worth over 1.92 billion hryvnias (approximately US$42.7 million) for Ukraine's Defense Forces.
+The agreement was announced by the foundation's director, Taras Chmut, who published a photograph of the document indicating a contract value of 1,920,625,406 hryvnias.

+According to the foundation, the contract provides for the procurement of Ukrainian-made unmanned aerial vehicles for the Defense Forces.
+Due to security considerations, information regarding the number and types of drones was not disclosed.
+The foundation stated that the agreement was expected to be implemented by the end of 2026.
+At the time of its announcement, the contract represented the largest publicly disclosed procurement agreement concluded by the organization.

 Reactions in Russia

-In 2022, the FSB issued a warning to several Russian citizens for making donations to the “Come Back Alive” foundation, and in 2024, for similar actions, it detained a resident of the Novgorod region in a case of high treason.
-In the spring of the same year, the foundation was declared an “undesirable organization” in Russia.
+In 2022, the FSB issued a warning to several Russian citizens for making donations to the "Come Back Alive" foundation, and in 2024, for similar actions, it detained a resident of the Novgorod region in a case of high treason.
+In the spring of the same year, the foundation was declared an "undesirable organization" in Russia.

 Fundraising

 Raising funds takes place separately from the involvement of charitable donations for the operational activities of the foundation.

 The funds collected for the army and the expenditures for the needs of the AFU are made public on the organization's website.
 The foundation collects funds via different systems of money transfer.
 One can support the AFU through PrivatBank and Oschadbank accounts, SWIFT payments, and crypto wallets.

 Activities

 Donating and renting equipment

 The military department works directly with the soldiers: military logisticians and instructors communicate with unit commanders and make a list of needs.
-After evaluating provision requests, «Come Back Alive» buys and sends the necessary equipment to the front.
-The foundation gives the soldiers optical devices for thermal imaging, night and daytime optical devices (periscopes, binoculars, etc.), automobiles, sights and thermal sights, portable radio stations, GPS navigators, drones, demining kits, metal detectors, ship radar systems (for the «Hetman Sahaidachny», «Horlivka», «Donbas»), and power generators.
+After evaluating provision requests, "Come Back Alive" buys and sends the necessary equipment to the front.
+The foundation gives the soldiers optical devices for thermal imaging, night and daytime optical devices (periscopes, binoculars, etc.), automobiles, sights and thermal sights, portable radio stations, GPS navigators, drones, demining kits, metal detectors, ship radar systems (for the "Hetman Sahaidachny", "Horlivka", "Donbas"), and power generators.
 Since 2019 the foundation has supplied mobile observation complexes.

 To strengthen the army, the foundation has worked out a mobile observation complex, individual and group kits for demining, an ARMOR graphical estimation complex, an inclinometer, and an artillery weapon model.

 Since 2016, the equipment has been handed out on a temporary basis, with all devices having an engraved serial number.
 Upon receiving equipment from the foundation, the military unit registers it.
 When the foundation receives a request from the soldiers, it checks its expediency, after which new equipment is purchased, or available equipment is distributed.
 Before the full-scale invasion of 2022, the foundation took the equipment back for technical maintenance services after a brigade's rotation, while the next brigade was given other equipment.
 Since February 24, 2022, the equipment given out by the foundation is put on the balance of the receiving unit.